uuberoy/scalabel/README.md

 ![alt text](/example/vertex.png)![alt text](/example/midpoint.png)

-* You can use a local magnifier by chooseing "Magnify" in the toolbox.
+* You can use a local magnifier by choosing "Magnify" in the toolbox.
 Or you can use "PageUp/PageDown" or click "+/-" to zoom in/out.
 * Add Bezier Curve: Hover your mouse on a midpoint, then press "B(b)" on the keyboard.
 Then it will split to two points on the corresponding edge.
 And you can drag these two points and another two endpoints to change the shape of the Bezier Curve.
 * Delete Bezier Curve: Hover your mouse on a control point of the Bezier Curve, then press "delete" on the keyboard.
 It will become a straight edge.